 How Long Do Mesothelioma Patients Live Without Treatment?

-People diagnosed with the earliest stage of mesothelioma, known as stage 1a, live an average of two years without treatment.
-Those diagnosed with stage 4 mesothelioma live an average of six to eight months without treatment.
+Patients in stage 1a mesothelioma live an average of two years without treatment.
+Those with stage 4 mesothelioma live an average of six to eight months without treatment.
 In contrast, surgery can extend survival by years.

-Survival can vary greatly depending upon several other prognostic factors, including the cancer’s tumor grade, the patient’s overall health, age and gender, and whether the patient elects palliative care to control symptoms and improve their quality of life.
+Survival varies on several other factors.
+These include tumor grade, general health, age and gender.
+Another factor is whether the patient elects palliative care.
+These options can control symptoms and improve quality of life.

 What Happens if Mesothelioma Is Left Untreated?